 USG FAST/EFAST Course

-FAST (Focused Assessment with Sonography in Trauma) is a quick, screening ultrasound examination performed on patients after trauma to rapidly detect the presence of free fluid in body cavities – primarily blood.
+FAST (Focused Assessment with Sonography in Trauma) is a rapid, screening ultrasound examination performed on patients after injuries to quickly detect the presence of free fluid in body cavities – primarily blood.
 FAST allows for the assessment of:

 the abdominal cavity,